Location: Pastocalle, Ecuador

 Eggs early in complementary feeding increased choline pathway biomarkers and DHA: a randomized controlled trial in Ecuador.
 Iannotti L, Lutter C, Waters W, Gallegos Riofrío C, Malo C, Reinhart G, Palacios A, Karp C, Chapnick M, Cox K, Aguirre S, Narvaez L, López F, Sidhu R, Kell P, Jiang X, Fujiwara H, Ory D, Young R, Stewart C. American Journal of Clinical Nutrition 2017 Dec; 106 (6):1482-1489.

 Cracking the egg potential: understanding traditional knowledge, attitudes, and practices in a food-based complementary feeding intervention in highland Ecuador.
-Waters W, Gallegos C, Karp C, Lutter C, Stewart C, Iannotti L. 2018 Jun;39 (2):206-218.
+Waters W, Gallegos C, Karp C, Lutter C, Stewart C, Iannotti L. Food and Nutrition Bulletin 2018 Jun;39 (2):206-218.